-- If a textbook order form is not returned by the due date, the Bookstore will: - Order the default textbook, if the course was offered during the previous fall or spring semester; or - Request a textbook order from the division chair, if the course was not offered during the previous fall or spring semester or is newly offered. - Faculty who are appointed to teach a course after the textbook order deadline will use either the default textbook or the one ordered by the division chair.
+- 2. If a textbook order is not placed by the due date, the Bookstore will: - a. order the default textbook, if the course was offered during the previous fall or spring semester; or - b. request a textbook order from the Division Chair or Dean of Instruction, if the course was not offered during the previous fall or spring semester or is newly offered. - 3.
+Faculty who are appointed to teach a course after the textbook order deadline will use either the default textbook or the one ordered by the Division Chair. - 4.
+Instructors should list any supplies or other materials needed for the course that would normally be provided by the Bookstore, including any recommended titles on their course syllabi.